Archive for August 2008

 Kurkure is a New Age Namkeen.
 You can have Kurkure either directly or you can add additional ingredients including onions, tomato, pinch of lemon juice, etc to make it more tastier.
 These additional ingredients are easily available at home.

 To talk about the actual ingredients that makes up Kurkure.
 To start with I would like to clear a doubt that most of the readers on this blog maybe having and that is there is “no plastic in Kurkure“.
-Kurkure is made of edible ingredients including rice meal, corn meal, gram meal, edible oil, seasoning, salt, spices and condiments and flavours.
+Kurkure is made of edible ingredients including rice meal, corn meal, gram meal, high quality edible vegetable oil, seasoning, salt, spices and condiments and flavours.
 All these ingredients that I have mentioned here are also used by us in our day-to-day household cooking purposes as they are edible items used in every household kitchen.

 To sum up with, I would like to say that Kurkure is one of the safest and one of the healthiest snack that I have known and it is surely good for health.